VRX2314/Document-Scanner-OpenCV-WebApp/README.md

 An OpenCV based Document Scanner Web Application with OCR features extending upon the implementation of Murtaza Hassan (https://github.com/murtazahassan).
 OCR processing implemented using Pytesseract model.
 UI built using streamlit.

+⚠️ Due to DNS issues images may not load, all preview images are located in ./img folder

 ## Preview GIF

 ![Preview](./img/preview.gif "Preview")